JolleJolles/pirecorder/README.md

 pip install --update git+https://github.com/jolleslab/animrec.git
 ```

-Now to run animrec, simply open python and run ```import animrec```.

 Dependencies
 ------------
 *AnimRec* is written in [Python](http://www.python.org) and builds on the [picamera](http://picamera.readthedocs.io/) package.
 It makes use of various utility functions of the associated [AnimLab](https://github.com/joljols/animlab) package.
 AnimRec is created specifically for automated recording with the Raspberry Pi, but its functionality is easily adaptable to a broader range of possible instances.

-An important part of *AnimRec* are a number of helper modules ([see below](#othmod)) that facilitate setting-up the rpi and media converting.
+An important part of *AnimRec* are a number of helper modules ([see below](#othmethods)) that facilitate setting-up the rpi and media converting.
 Some of these models rely on [OpenCV](http://opencv.org/).
 It is not trivial to install OpenCV, but there is a great guide for installing opencv 4.0 on the [pyimagesearch website](https://www.pyimagesearch.com/2018/09/26/install-opencv-4-on-your-raspberry-pi/) and you can find a guide for installing opencv on mac [here](https://git.io/fpyvq).
 Furthermore, the *Converter* module requires [ffmpeg](https://www.ffmpeg.org).
 Please follow the guides to install ffmpeg on RaspberryPi [here](http://jollejolles.com/installing-ffmpeg-with-h264-support-on-raspberry-pi/) and Mac [here](http://jollejolles.com/install-ffmpeg-on-mac-os-x/).

 Overview
 ------------
 *AnimRec* is a python package designed to help facilitate automated recording using the RPi, specifically with easy, customized, repeated image and video recording for behavioural scientists in mind that may have (very) limited knowledge of coding.

 **When *AnimRec* is run, automatically a directory called `setup` will be created in the home directory.
 Do not remove this directory as it will hold all the important setup files for your Raspberry Pi setup.**